 North America is expected to hold the largest market share in terms of revenue during the forecast period.
 Technological advancement and product innovation has led to an increase in the healthcare infrastructure over the years.
 Investment by public and private players, government policies, and the presence of major market players are expected to significantly contribute to the market growth.
 Initiatives taken by the National Science Foundation and National Institute of Standards and Technology are constantly in the mix of research and development in biomaterial science and are an integral part of market growth.

-The EU has provided grants and invested in mental health, which is expected to bolster market growth in neurological application.
+The EU has provided grants and invested in mental health, which is expected to bolster market growth in the neurological application.
 Countries such as Germany, France, and Sweden hold dominant shares in the region according to Eurostat 2017, while countries such as Romania, Bulgaria, and the Baltic member states are expected to grow at a high rate during the forecast period.

 The growing healthcare market in the emerging economies, such as Brazil, India, Russia, and China, is expected to drive the market during the forecast period.
 Large population, increasing disposable income, rising adoption of implants, and growth of its related infrastructure contribute to the market growth.
 Government funding for healthcare is also on the rise in developing countries, which is also expected to drive market growth during the forecast period.